Trading With Divergence

 There are three published versions of divergence and one other that I call Hidden Divergence that won’t be discussed here.
 The 3 published ones are known as Type-A, -B and –C. Dr Alexander Elder’s book, Trading for a Living outlines all three types in depth.
 We are only concerned with Type-A which is the most powerful.

 There are numerous indicators one can use to identify divergence, including the MACD, RSI, Williams %R and Stochastic.
 The principal applies to all but the trick is to stay with one and not be tempted to chop and change.
 Most indicators are used incorrectly and are why they tend to be futile when used in the real world.
-In my course, Building a Profitable Trading Plan Using Technical Analysis (available to Members of The Chartist in the Community Forum) I outline divergence as the only setup that uses an indicator and the indicator of my choice is the Stochastic.
+In my course, Building a Profitable Trading Plan Using Technical Analysis (available to Members of The Chartist in the Education section) I outline divergence as the only setup that uses an indicator and the indicator of my choice is the Stochastic.

 Let’s define the Stochastic: